Staying on track: Why a strong exercise habit matters (especially when life gets in the way)

 I say this a lot, but it’s true.
 Regular movement is one of the most powerful tools for midlife health.
 For women navigating menopause, the benefits of physical activity are especially significant:

-• Brain health: Research consistently shows that physical activity supports executive function (your brain's ability to plan, focus, and manage tasks).
-A 2022 systematic review in Nature Reviews Neuroscience highlights that aerobic exercise improves memory, attention, and cognitive flexibility (Stillman et al., 2022).
+Brain health: Research consistently shows that physical activity can support executive function (your brain's ability to plan, focus, and manage tasks).
+A 2022 systematic review in Nature Reviews Neuroscience highlights that aerobic exercise can help memory, attention, and cognitive flexibility (Stillman et al., 2022).

-• Sleep: Moderate exercise improves sleep onset and quality, even in peri- and postmenopausal women, according to a 2021 meta-analysis in Menopause (Wu et al., 2021)
+Sleep: Moderate exercise can improve sleep onset and quality, even in peri- and postmenopausal women, according to a 2021 meta-analysis in Menopause (Wu et al., 2021)

-• Bone and heart health: Weight-bearing and resistance exercise helps maintain bone density, while aerobic activity supports cardiovascular health (Zhao et al., 2025; Yeh et al., 2017)
+Bone and heart health: Weight-bearing and resistance exercise can help maintain bone density, while aerobic activity can support cardiovascular health (Zhao et al., 2025; Yeh et al., 2017)

 But despite all these documented benefits, many of us give up on our routines when life gets complicated.
 So what can you do?
-The key is learning how to adapt, not abandon what you’re doing.
+I wanted to share with you some of the psychology that has helped me keep my routine going these past few years, even when at times I really wasn’t up for it.
+What I’ve discovered is that the key is learning how to adapt, not abandon what you’re doing.

 When things don’t go to plan: Three real-life stories

-Let’s look at how three women, Diana, Annabel, and Sarah, maintained their exercise habits through disruption and came out stronger for it.
+To make this clearer, let’s look at how three women, Diana, Annabel, and Sarah, maintained their exercise habits in spite of disruption and came out stronger for it.

 Diana: Bouncing back from surgery